qualcomm/mini-sandbox/README.md

 # Project overview

 A sandbox CLI and library based on the concept of namespaces which can be used to isolate the untrusted code.
-The main use cases are isolating a build (i.e., all the sets of scripts/compilers/makefile/etc. running during the build process) or standalone tools.
-It comes with the same advantage of Docker style isolation, but doesn't require any pre-configuration/Dockerfile and more importantly is totally rootless.
+The main use cases are isolating standalone tools like python scripts, bash , binaries etc. Say you have to run a python tool that imports dozens 3rd-party dependencies you'll never manually review, this is for you.
+It comes with the same advantage of Podman style isolation (root-less namespaces), but doesn't require any Containerfile/Dockerfile and can be directly embedded in your code.

-More details about the goals at `docs/Motivations.md`
+More details about the goals at [motivations](docs/motivations.md)

 ## Build